What Is Sex Therapy?

 What is a Virtual Business?

-Bloom Behavioral Health is operating as a virtual business.
-This means all therapy sessions are provided online from the comfort of your home or your work office through a secure and HIPAA compliant video platform.
+Bloom Behavioral Health is a virtual business meaning all counseling services are provided via TeleHealth.
+All therapy sessions are provided virtually from the comfort of your home or your work office through a secure and HIPAA compliant video platform.

 What is TeleHealth?

-TeleHealth can involve providing a range of services including mental health therapy (individual therapy, marital therapy, group therapy) or patient education.
+TeleHealth can involve providing a range of services including Mental Health Therapy (individual therapy, marital therapy, group therapy) or Sexualities Education.
 TeleHealth involves direct interaction between a Mental Health provider and the client through a virtual video platform.